admin-shell-io/aasx-package-explorer/src/Notes_V3.md

 ## Todo

 * CDs below SME?
+* Refactor MLP does not work
+* CD below MLP does not work

+## Feature Requests to AAS core

+* GetSelfDescription() per Element
+* Attribute per IClass : Name, ShortName
+* Attribute per Member : meta model name
+* Constructors for SME taking over attributes from other SMEs (different subtypes!)
+* Factory for SubmodelElements
+* Constructors without mandatory init parameters ("Bevormundung war letztes Jahrhundert")

 ## Decisions

-* After phone call with Birgit, when importing a V20, set all Keys with ConceptDescription to GlobalReference assuming it is always a external concept
+* After phone call with Birgit, when importing a V20, set all Keys with ConceptDescription to **GlobalReference** assuming it is always a external concept
 * for "PackCntChangeEventData.ThisElem" and such: use AAS env as containing object for CDs, as List<CD> does not fulfill IClass => this will get tricky in the future for event handling
   - Rethink?